Siemens Healthineers reviews options for diagnostics unit -source

-Nov 2 (Reuters) - German medical equipment maker Siemens Healthineers SHLG.DE is in the early stages of weighing options for its diagnostics business, which has little overlap with other units, a person familiar with the situation told Reuters.
+MUNICH/FRANKFURT, Nov 3 (Reuters) - German medical equipment maker Siemens Healthineers SHLG.DE is in the early stages of weighing options for its diagnostics business, which has little overlap with other units, a person familiar with the situation told Reuters.

+Shares rose by almost 4% to a three-month high of 49.12 euros in early trade on Friday.

-The review could lead to a sale of the operation but all options were open, the source said.
+The review could lead to a sale of the unit but all options remain open, the source said.
+Deliberations are at an early stage and no banks have yet been mandated, they added.

-Bloomberg first reported that the company was reviewing a sale or carveout of its in-vitro diagnostics operation, and said it could be valued at as much as $8 billion and attract interest from private equity firms.
+Bloomberg first reported that the company was reviewing a sale or carve-out of its in-vitro diagnostics operations and that it could be valued at as much as $8 billion, attracting interest from private equity firms.

 A spokesperson for the company declined to comment.

-Falling test demand hit the company's diagnostics segment in the third quarter, which saw revenue fall 20%.
+Falling test demand hit the company's diagnostics segment in the third quarter, with revenue down 20%.
+The diagnostics business is also in the middle of restructuring.

+The listed Siemens subsidiary ranks number two worldwide behind Swiss Roche ROG.S in the business of laboratory lines for blood tests.

-(Reporting by Alexander Huebner in Munich and Utkarsh Shetti in Bengaluru; Editing by Bill Berkrot)
+(Reporting by Alexander Huebner in Munich, Emma-Victoria Farr in Frankfurt and Utkarsh Shetti in Bengaluru; editing by Bill Berkrot and Jason Neely)

 ((UtkarshUmesh.Shetti@thomsonreuters.com;))